enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

         up four spaces
         down two spaces
       </foo>

+For alternatives, see the referenced code spec, and other rspec suites mentioned there.
+For example, had tag 'foo' been a member of `option:preformatted`, the two line's relative indentation would have been replayed in HtmlOutput.

 The extensions to whitespace semantics proposed in this document attempt to spell out the implementation of such a change, and its ramifications.